Donate

 Rest and refuel with a warm welcome in the tearoom at Winkworth Arboretum, serving locally sourced light refreshments and fresh bakes.

-Winkworth Arboretum is a three pawprint rated place.
+Winkworth Arboretum is a two pawprint rated place.
 Well-behaved dogs and their owners are welcome to explore Winkworth at any time of year.
 Find out more about bringing your four-legged friend with you when you visit.